chenglou/untitled-framework/Documentation.md

 However, we do need `manifest.json` for one single attribute: `start_url`, which specifies the URL to open when the webapp is opened from the home screen.
 This one doesn't have a `meta` tag counterpart.

-But the simple presence of the manifest file overrides/ignores the tag `<meta name="apple-mobile-web-app-capable" content="yes" />` and `<meta name="mobile-web-app-capable" content="yes" />` on iOS.
+But the simple presence of the manifest file **always overrides** the tag `<meta name="apple-mobile-web-app-capable" content="yes" />` and `<meta name="mobile-web-app-capable" content="yes" />` on iOS.
 So to ensure our app doesn't have the browser UI when bookmarked, we need to specify `"display": "standalone"` in the manifest too, in which case we should avoid redundancy and remove those 2 meta tags.

 Note that `start_url` and `display`\*, contrary to most others attributes, are only read once, when the webapp's bookmarked on home screen.
 Even if their value changes, the bookmark won't pick them up.